blackducksoftware/import_yocto_bm/README.md

 1. Black Duck API package must be installed using `pip3 install blackduck`.

-1. An API key for the Black Duck server must be configured in the `.restconfig.json` file in the script invocation folder.

 1. A supported Yocto environment (version 2.0 to 3.1) must be loaded to the current shell (see [Preconfiguration](#PRECONFIGURATION) section below).

 1. The Yocto project must have been pre-built.